JimCampagno/GCD-iOS/README.md

 2  -------------> done
 3  ------------> en route

 Notice how the section asynchronous has all of our tasks fire off at the same time.
 It's no guarantee which one will finish first and it's not required that all finish at the same time.
-0 and 3 finished first while 1 and 3 were still executing.
+0 and 3 finished first while 1 and 3 were still executing in our example.
 This is referred to as asynchronous.
 We have the ability to run a lot more tasks because of this.
 This is what I had meant by a horse race.

+Here's a picture of a horse race in case you've never see a horse race before.
+Spoiler alert, 7 wins.
+I actually have no idea.

 <p align="center">
 <img src="http://i.imgur.com/ubOH8sd.png">
 </p>

 If we had 7 tasks that needed to be completed, it would be much faster to have all 7 occur at the same time.
 It would take a much greater amount of time to have horse 1 run it's race first and only when it has completed its race, horse 2 would then begin and so on until horse 7 finishes her race.
+You could see how this would take a long time.

 ## Queue